 Visit this beautifully restored 19th century home, and take a step back into the past.
 This is a must-see museum for visitors to the town of Georgetown.

-Tours begin on the hour and half hour
+Tours begin on the hour

 The Hamill House is located at 305 Argentine Street, Georgetown, Colorado.